Colorado Motorcycle Laws and Awareness

 Licensing

-• The “M” motorcycle endorsement allows someone to drive both two – and – three-wheel motorcycles.
+• “M” endorsement: Allows you to drive both two- and three-wheel motorcycles.

 Helmets

-• Riders aged 18 and over are not required to wear helmets.
+• Riders aged 18 and over are not required to wear helmets, but it is strongly encouraged for safety.
+Helmets are mandatory for riders and passengers under 18.
+Helmets must be DOT-approved.

 In States without an all-rider helmet law, 59% of the motorcyclists killed were not wearing helmets, as opposed to only 8% in states with all-rider helmet laws in 2013.*